patriciogonzalezvivo/eyeo16/README.md

 Note:

-Like efecto mariposa this are images of fragil and complex system fighting for balance...
+Like efecto mariposa this are images of **fragil and complex system fighting for balance**...

-reacting non linearly... temperamentally... unpredictably
+**reacting non linearly... temperamentally... unpredictably**

 --